benudhar03/finance-ai-services/README.md

 ## Project Overview

-**Finance AI Service** provides a conversational AI layer for a financial application.
+**Agentic AI Service** provides a conversational AI layer for a financial application.

 The long-term goal is to allow a user to ask natural-language questions such as: